 One of the most important assets consumers have is their credit score.
-Our economy runs on credit, and if you’re a business owner or investor, you know firsthand how important credit is to getting loans and cash from financial institutions and savvy business people.
+Our economy runs on credit.
+If you’re a business owner or investor, you know firsthand how important credit is.
+It can help you access loans and cash from financial institutions and savvy business people.
 That is why it’s important to avoid back tax debt, which harms your credit score.

 The IRS has recently become a little easier to work with when it comes to your back tax debt and the harm it has on your credit rating.
 It used to be the case that a lien would be made on your home if the total back tax debt was at $5,000.
-Now, the minimum back tax debt needed for an IRS tax lien to be waged on your home is $10,000.
-While it’s certainly not “better” to have $10,000 in back tax debt as opposed to half that, at least a lien can be avoided while the total back tax debt stands lower.
+Now, the minimum tax total needed for an IRS tax lien to be waged on your home is $10,000.
+It’s certainly not “better” to have $10,000 in back tax debt as opposed to half that.
+But at least a lien can be avoided while the total back tax debt stands lower.

 Back tax debt harms your credit score by the IRS instituting a lien against your property or home.
 When that happens, the IRS files a Notice of Federal Tax Lien in court.
 That notice is a public document, and will be accessible to everyone out there – including the credit reporting agencies.

 The IRS doesn’t report your back tax debt to the credit reporting agencies – that’s against the law.
 But, the credit reporting agencies will pick up on the liens filed in courts, and major damage will be done to your credit score.
 If a lien is filed against you by a state or the federal government, it’s best to get it removed as fast as possible.
 Liens have a big impact against your credit rating, comparable to a bankruptcy.